r/learnprogramming

 4.4M members

 r/learnprogramming is a subreddit with 4.4M members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses programming, learning, coding, python, and ai, and they frequently recommend/review programming language, programming languages, and java ide.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses learning, programming, coding, python, and ai, and they frequently recommend/review programming language, programming languages, and java ide.

 A subreddit for all questions related to programming in any programming language (Contributions are only allowed in English!).